manheim/tfwrapper/README.md

 Documentation: [http://www.rubydoc.info/gems/tfwrapper/](http://www.rubydoc.info/gems/tfwrapper/)

-tfwrapper provides Rake tasks for working with [Hashicorp Terraform](https://www.terraform.io/) 0.9+, ensuring proper initialization and passing in variables from the environment or Ruby, as well as optionally pushing some information to Consul.
+tfwrapper provides Rake tasks for working with [Hashicorp Terraform](https://www.terraform.io/) 0.9+, ensuring proper initialization and passing in variables from the environment or Ruby, as well as optionally pushing some information to Consul. tfwrapper also attempts to detect and retry failed runs due to AWS throttling or access denied errors.

 ## Overview

 This Gem provides the following Rake tasks:

-* __tf:get__ - run ``terraform get`` to pull down dependency modules
+* __tf:init__ - run ``terraform init`` to pull down dependency modules and configure remote state backend.
+This task also checks that any configured environment variables are set and that the ``terraform`` version is compatible with this gem.
 * __tf:plan__ - run ``terraform plan`` with all variables and configuration, and TF variables written to disk.
 You can specify one or more optional [resource address](https://www.terraform.io/docs/internals/resource-addressing.html) targets to pass to terraform with the ``-target`` flag as Rake task arguments, i.e. ``bundle exec rake tf:plan[aws_instance.foo[1]]`` or